In the guide

 Using the EU organic logo for GB organic food is optional.

-Variations as to how the EU organic logo may be presented can be found in Annex XI to Regulation (EC) No 889/2008 laying down detailed rules for the implementation of Regulation (EC) No 834/2007 on organic production and labelling of organic products with regard to organic production, labelling and control (see link in 'Key legislation' below).
+Variations as to how the EU organic logo may be presented can be found in Annex XI to assimilated Regulation (EC) No 889/2008 laying down detailed rules for the implementation of Regulation (EC) No 834/2007 on organic production and labelling of organic products with regard to organic production, labelling and control (see link in 'Key legislation' below).

 If the EU logo is used, the EU organic labelling requirements must be met, and an EU statement of agricultural origin must also be included ('EU agriculture', 'non-EU agriculture' or 'EU / non-EU agriculture'; the latter being used for a mix of EU and non-EU agricultural products).
 The EU agricultural statement must be accompanied by the UK agricultural statement detailed above.